Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningDeltaNotchSimulations.md

         simulator.SetEndTime(1.0);

 ```

-Then, we define the modifier class, which automatically updates the values of Delta and Notch within the cells in {{{CellData}}} and passes it to the simulation.
+Then, we define the modifier class, which automatically updates the values of Delta and Notch within the cells in `CellData` and passes it to the simulation.
 ```cpp
         MAKE_PTR(DeltaNotchTrackingModifier<2>, p_modifier);
         simulator.AddSimulationModifier(p_modifier);